jw287962/weather_ReactJS/README.md

 - v1.2 Improved location details to include 5 day forecast and 24 hour graph
 - v1.3
   - Uses Cookies to remember added location
-- v1.4 Search Locations will display real and relevant locations (once user stops typing for 1 second)
+- v1.4 Search Locations will display real and relevant locations (once user stops typing for 1 second, cities will be fetched)
-  - Click and it will load the data for the location.
+  - Click and it will add a location card.
 - v1.5 Implements media queries for mobile view
 - v1.6 Graph supports drag on mobile and hover
   - Displays correct weather details based on location of hover and nearest point

 ## Future/Improvements: